abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/installation.md

 ### Install Docker and Docker Buildx
 Buildkite will use Docker to build and push images.
 Let’s set it up.

-1. Refresh package repositories and Install required packages
+1. Refresh package repositories and install required packages

-This updates your system’s software list and installs git, python3-pip and docker:
+This updates your system’s software list and installs git, Python3-pip, and Docker:

 ```console
 sudo zypper refresh